EardwulfC/TrapMeNot/TrapMeNot/README.md

 # TrapMeNot

-  * Prevents the new Mistlands Traps from attacking players.
+  * Prevents the new Mistlands Traps from attacking players unless they are pvp enabled.

 ## Installation